 Write for The Guitar Answer Guy – Guest Posting Guidelines

 Are you a guitar player, guitar tech, or luthier who is interested in writing a guest post for The Guitar Answer Guy blog?
-Sweet!
-But before you fill out the form at the bottom of this page, I do have some rules and guidelines you should be familiar with before you pitch your idea.
-Most of these guidelines are here to make sure my readers are getting the best, most helpful content possible, but some are here to ensure we don’t piss off Google and get ourselves penalized.
+Excellent!
+However, before you fill out the form at the bottom of this page, I do have some rules and guidelines you should be familiar with before you pitch your idea (please don’t send finished blog posts).
+These guidelines ensure that my readers are getting the best information possible, but also ensure you and I don’t violate any of Google’s rules and get ourselves penalized.

 Readers of The Guitar Answer Guy blog tend to have some combination of these traits:

-- Guitarists who want to learn how to do their own basic guitar care and maintenance.
+- Want to learn how to do their own basic guitar care and maintenance.

-- Guitarists with a specific technical problem or question related to guitar care and maintenance.
+- Have a specific technical problem or question related to guitar care and maintenance.

-- Aspiring guitarists who haven’t bought a guitar yet, but are looking/shopping for one.
+- Haven’t bought a guitar yet, but are looking/shopping for one

-- People who are not guitarists themselves, but are wanting to buy a guitar (or guitar accessories) for a friend or family member who plays guitar.
+- Are not guitarists themselves, but are wanting to buy a guitar (or guitar accessories) for a friend or family member who plays guitar.

 Types of Topics I’ll Consider

 Now that you know a bit about my readers, you should have a better idea of potential topics you could write about.
-I’ll accept product reviews, top [x] lists, how-to’s, technical articles, etc. I’ll also accept more philosophical and motivational articles too, as long as they’re geared toward beginners.
-Some topic ideas include:
+I’ll accept product reviews, top [x] lists, how-to’s and demonstrations, technical articles, etc. Some examples include:

-- Top 5 Ways to Upgrade Your Guitar’s Sound
+- Top [X] Easy Upgrades to Improve Your Guitar’s Sound

 We’ve all heard the advice: “Don’t write above a 4th grade level.”
-I disagree, but I’m not looking for a college dissertation here either.
-At a minimum, I expect you to understand the rules of basic punctuation and grammar, and you should be someone who would generally describe themselves as “a professional writer.”
+I disagree, but I don’t want a college-level dissertation here either.
+At a minimum, you should understand the rules of basic punctuation and grammar, and should be someone who’d generally describe yourself as a good (or better) writer.
 When you fill out the form below, please include links to other articles you have written.

 A few other points to note:

 - No profanity.
-Let’s keep the blog Rated PG.
+I want to keep the blog Rated G.

 - Scientific or medical claims need to be backed by sources.
-For example, if your post claims that “playing a musical instrument helps relieve stress” then please provide 1-2 external articles (preferably reputable medical websites, not other blogs) that support this.
+Please provide 1-2 external articles (preferably reputable medical websites, not other blogs) that support such claims.

 You may not…

-- You may not place affiliate links into your guest post.
+- You may not place your own affiliate links into your guest post.

-- You may include a photo, short bio, and a single link back to a URL of your choosing at the end of the post.
+- You may include your photo/logo, short bio, and a single link back to a URL of your choosing at the end of the post.
 This link will be a nofollow link, and the destination must be a guitar or music-related website, blog, etc.